theolivenbaum/resin/README.md

 <a name="point" id="point"></a>
 ####Multi-index searching
-Lucene does it.
-It's useful.
-Resin needs it.
+Handle queries that span two or more indices.

 ##Scaling

-Service-orient the different parts of Resin.
-Make scanning, scoring and resolving of documents each a service of its own.
-Increase caching abilities.
+Increase caching abilities with more RAM.
+Increase response and write times with faster CPU's and disks.

+####Extreme scaling

 Buy Gb network and use bare-metal.

-####Extreme scaling

 Shard the index and connect each subindex to each other in a network of nodes.

+####Google scale

+Service-orient the different parts of Resin and make query parsing, calculating of execution plans, scanning, scoring and resolving of documents each a service of its own.
+Distribute those services across a machine park, grouped by function.
+Have redundance and scalability within each group.

 ## Final analysis